The Essential Digital Marketing for Museums Checklist in 2026

 I guess I don’t need to tell you this, you are living it every day, however, I think it is important that we agree up front that we, in the Museum and Heritage Industry, need to collectively learn how to do more with less, engage more visitors in unique ways, and connect with visitors in a more meaningful and profound way.

-My guide outlines five focus areas to help museums navigate through their journey of modernization.
-You’ll find there are easy, affordable solutions that can help you provide an exceptional experience, without overwhelming your staff, visitors, and volunteers.
+My guide outlines five focus areas to help museums navigate through their journey of modernization and provided actionable tips for digital marketing for museums.
+You’ll find they are easy and affordable solutions that can help you provide an exceptional experience, without overwhelming your staff, visitors, and volunteers.

 Bonus!
 There is a FREE downloadable checklist included at the bottom of this post just for you.